 In addition, Spain has its own mango production area, with an area of about 5,000 hectares, mainly in the Malaga region, with a yield of 15,000 tonnes per hectare.
 The varieties available from Spain are Osteen, Kent, Keitt and Tommy Atkins.

 Mango purees are used primarily by the fruit juice and nectars industry, with Don Simon and Juver (part of Conserve Italia) as the leading brands.
 Like in other European countries, mango puree is used in several different market segments (such as smoothies, yoghurt and ice cream).
 One special characteristic of the Spanish market is the use of the mango puree in ‘salsa’ type dips.
 Products include Montosa and Hacendado (private label of the Mercadona retail chain).

 - Keep track of the use of mango puree in the juice market by visiting the website of the National Association of Manufacturers of Juices and Gazpachos (ASOZUMOS).

 Portugal: a true mango juice lover

-It is estimated that Portugal sources more than 90% of its mango puree from India.
+Portugal imports most of its mango puree from India.
 The share of other suppliers is very small, with Vietnam as the only growing developing country, although quantities remain small.
-Juices with mango puree as an ingredient are also imported from South Africa, from beverage company Ceres.
+Juices containing mango puree as an ingredient are also imported from the South African beverage company Ceres.